 Add to that my man cave’s utter lack of macho assholes and drink-grubbing girls bedecked in hot pants and tube tops, and you’ve got a rough idea of why I mostly pass on the bar these days.
 What’s more, cigars are encouraged, not banned, in my man cave.

 But the real kicker is the atmosphere.
-I don't know about you, but whether I'm catching up with old friends or goofing off with new ones, I enjoy not having to ask them to repeat themselves ad nauseum.
+I don’t know about you, but whether I’m catching up with old friends or goofing off with new ones, I enjoy not having to ask them to repeat themselves ad nauseum.
+My man cave not only features great music that I enjoy, but played at an enjoyable volume.